syntheit/links/README.md

-# A basic link page written in React.js, Next.js, and TailwindCSS
+# A simple link page written in React.js, Next.js, and TailwindCSS